Additional Whale Festival Events

 Knowledgeable docents will be on hand at the Ford House throughout the Whale Festival with tips on when and where to watch for whales, and to answer questions regarding gray whale natural history.

-March 12: Blue whale and orca bones on display for the public!
-End of the south Coastal Trail in Fort Bragg; 10-4pm
+March 12-18: Blue whale and orca bones on display for the public!
+Crow's Nest Interpretive Center at the end of the south Coastal Trail in Fort Bragg; Times: Mon-Fri 3pm-5pm, Saturday 10am-4pm, Sunday 10am-2pm.
+Free event.

 Golden Gate Cetacean Research - Bottlenose Dolphins and Harbor PorpoisesGolden Gate Cetacean Research biologists Bill Keener and Jon Stern will present the results of their latest research on the bottlenose dolphins and harbor porpoises of Northern California.
 Their team has been studying both species, from shore and boat for the past 6 years.
 They have compiled the first photo-identification catalog for the local bottlenose dolphins, giving us a window into the lives of individual animals.
 They will share their observations about the dolphins continued northward range expansion that is now bringing them to the Sonoma and Mendocino coasts.
 They will also share the story of the unexpected return of harbor porpoises to San Francisco Bay.
 Learn about changes to our marine ecosystem and what this may mean for our coast.
 Here’s your chance to find out the difference between a dolphin and a porpoise, where to see these fascinating creatures, and what you can do to help in the study of marine mammals.